nicksp/vscode-open-on-github/README.md

 ## Changelog

-The changelog can be found on the [Releases](https://github.com/nicksp/vscode-open-on-github/releases) page.
+The changelog can be found in [CHANGELOG.md](CHANGELOG.md).

+## You May Also Like

+Check out my other Visual Studio Code extensions:

+- [Notelets](https://marketplace.visualstudio.com/items?itemName=nicksp.notelets) — add sticky notes to any file in your workspace

 ## Contributing